 San Francisco and the Bay Area are currently rapidly scaling up their hiring, especially within the IT industry.
 Coding bootcamp completers will be in demand in San Francisco for many years to come as the need for related positions continues to grow.

-In March 2021, an Indeed.com job search in San Francisco yielded 540 UX design jobs, 470 front end developer positions, 540 data analyst job posts, and almost 5,000 openings for programmers that included software developers and software engineers.
+For the San Francisco area, Indeed.com lists 540 UX design jobs, 470 front end developer positions, 540 data analyst job posts, and almost 5,000 openings for programmers that included software developers and software engineers.

 Bootcamps in San Francisco will provide you with the technical skills you need to either enter the tech workforce or further your career with knowledge of the latest technological advances in your field.
 As a top tech hub, San Francisco will provide an environment that fosters networking and a variety of career options with companies in a wide array of industries.